 My wife and I were with friends at a hotel recently and there was a nearby courtyard where we could smoke.
 Place to sit, check.
 Appealing scenery, check.
 Place to dump your ashes, other than accidentally on your new Tommy Bahama silk shirt – nada.
 A travel ashtray would have been nice.
 I found several on Amazon for less than $20 and the dimensions are fanny pack…er…cigar case-friendly.
 Or if you eschew using your hard-earned cash for such luxuries, try a shot glass, ramekin or if you wanna get real cheap, the lid off a discarded pickle jar.

 Nub Tool (Nubber)

-I’m really trying not to use the term “roach clip”, so trying to be creative yet accurate in my description.
+I’m really trying not to use the term “roach clip”, yet trying to be creative and accurate in my description.
 So ya wanna smoke that H Upmann Magnum to the nub but you’ve finally grown tired of singeing the knuckle hair and burning too many layers of skin off your fat digits.
 Get yourself what basically amounts to a metal skewer you shove through the back end of your stogie near the cap.
 You can now puff on your stick till you’re sucking ash.
 I’ve haven’t seen too many designs but some of the boutique shops will have them.

 Draw Enhancer tool